nihao-wiki/nihao/docs/en/qingdao/seafood.md

-# Qingdao Seafood: Flavors from the Yellow Sea
+# China Qingdao Seafood: Flavors from the Yellow Sea

 Qingdao, as a coastal city, boasts a rich variety of seafood resources that are closely tied to the natural environment.